MuKnIO/avoum-cardano-feasibility-study/study.md

   language is borrowed from a similar study we did for Nervos, so we should make sure we're not using terminology that doesn't apply to Cardano (e.g, what does Cardano call cells?).
-- Make sure the TOC is consistent, after the body has all been written.